surrim/exif/README.md

 Requirements and Constraints
 ----------------------------

-CCK with at least textfields enabled.
+Drupal 8 with at least node enabled.
-If you use a module like imagefield.
-It's only possible to have one image per node!!
-If there are more than one images per node, only the exif data of one image is read!
+You can have several image per node. each exif field must be linked to the chosen image of the node.

+If taxonomy module is enabled, you can save the information as a vocabulary.
+A specific vocabulary must be set in the exif plugin configuration page.

 Usage
 -----

-After installing it you can go to your CCK nodetype.
-It supports both the image module aswell as the imagefield module.
-Let's say you have an content type "photo".
-Go to your cck settings and add a new field.
+After installing it you can go to your structure administration page.
+Let's say you have an content type "photography".
+Go to your content settings and add a new type of content 'photography' with default fields.
+Then, add exif fields.
 For the name of the field you need to follow the following naming conventions:

 Example:
 #1 field_exif_exposuretime -> this would read the ExposureTime of the image and save it
 in this field.